 Please keep in mind that the test centres are running at a reduced capacity currently.

 Medicals (renewal applications only)

 We are mindful of the pressures that the NHS and GPs are currently experiencing.
 On that basis you can submit your application without this information.
 Please declare if you have had any medical issues since your last application that we need to know about.
 Provided we have no cause for concern your renewal application will be processed and a licence issued.
 You will be required to provide a medical within 3 months.
 This time limit may be extended if COVID-19 continue to impact on NHS services.
 You will be contacted directly if this affects you.

 The Licensing Team have received multiple queries and requests regarding temporary protective screening being added to vehicles.
 For guidance regarding this please see Temporary protective screen Guidance (PDF, 155KB)

 The Licensing Team have received multiple queries regarding the use of face masks by passengers and drivers.
-For guidance regarding this please see Guidance on the wearing of face coverings for hackney carriage and private hire drivers and passengers (PDF, 98KB)
+For guidance regarding this please see Coronavirus (COVID-19): safer transport guidance for operators

 Guidance from the Department for Transport